|Nutrition Facts (per serving)|

-Add the dry ingredients to a bowl and thoroughly whisk them together.
+Add the dry ingredients to a medium bowl and thoroughly whisk them together.

 Add the water to the dry ingredients a little at a time, kneading the mixture together to make a dough, about 2 to 3 minutes.

-Let the dough rest for about 10 minutes, then cut it into 8 equal pieces and shape the pieces into balls.
+Cut dough into 8 equal pieces and shape the pieces into balls.